rr5050/node-db-boilerplate/README.md

 Has been specifically setup to recover from most errors.
 You still need to write proper SQL and handle results properly.

-in any back-end javascript file, import it with:
+in any back-end javascript file, import it with one of these:

-    import { asyncQuery } from './models/mariadb.db.model.js'
+    import { asyncQuery } from '../models/mariadb.db.model.js'
+    import { asyncQueryArray } from '../models/mariadb.db.model.js'
+    import { asyncQuery, asyncQueryArray } from '../models/mariadb.db.model.js'

-and call it with the async function (with await):
+and call it with one of these async functions with await:

     asyncQuery(query, params)
+    asyncQueryArray(query, params)

 ---